Party of the People (Chile)

-The Party of the People (Partido de la Gente, PDG) is a Chilean political party, characterized as a centre-right to right-wing and populist.
+The Party of the People, or People's Party, (Partido de la Gente, PdG) is a Chilean political party, primarily described as populist of the syncretic kind, due to its indifference to the left–right political spectrum, although it has also been variously considered as right-wing populist.
 It was created at the end of 2019, being legalized by the Electoral Service on July 26, 2021.
-It is led by 2013 and 2021 presidential candidate Franco Parisi, and by the founder of "Felices y Forrados" Gino Lorenzini.
+It is led by 2013, 2021 and 2025 presidential candidate Franco Parisi, and by the founder of "Felices y Forrados" Gino Lorenzini.

 At the time of its legalization in July 2021, the party had about 43,000 members, the second largest number of members of any party in Chile after the Communist Party.
 Among its adherents is the conventional constituent-elect Rodrigo Logan of district 9.

 History

 It was founded on December 13, 2019, domiciled in the city of Santiago.
 Its founders are economists Franco Parisi (who was an independent candidate in the 2013 presidential election) and Gino Lorenzini, and many of its adherents were members of the presidential command of Parisi called "The Power of the People-Social Movement Franco Parisi".

 Lorenzini, on the other hand, was the founder of Felices y Forrados, a pension advisory company that tried to bring independent candidates to the 2021 Chilean Constitutional Convention election that were rejected by the Electoral Service (Servel) for failing to comply with the rules of financing of politics.
 According to press releases, Lorenzini could be PDG presidential candidate for the 2021 election.

 On May 28, 2021, they announced the collection of 35 thousand signatures, which would allow them to register as a political party in the 16 regions of the country, if Servel validates the rubrics.
 On the same day, 30,258 signatures were submitted to Servel to register the community in all regions of the country.
 Later, Lorenzini and Parisi gave their support to the collection of signatures for the legalization of the United Centre party, with whom they seek to develop a joint list of parliamentary candidacies.
 On July 26, Servel accepted the application for registration of the party in all regions of Chile.